Build a simple and attractive wood frame to conceal the gap in the drywall ceiling opening for the “old work” bathroom ventilation fan installation.

 Gorilla Glue and my Stanley Bostitch BT1855K 18 gauge brad nailer with 5/8 inch, 1 inch and 2 inch brads are essential for building the wood frame trim moulding.
 The brad nailer runs on compressed air from my portable air compressor.

-The 11/16 inch pine cove moulding will be both glue and brad nailed to the edge of the 1×4 inch pine board.
+The 11/16 inch pine cove moulding will be both glued and brad nailed to the edge of the 1×4 inch pine board.
 I moistened the edge of the pine board with water and applied a bead of Gorilla Glue.
 Gorilla Glue is water activated.

-The Gorilla Glue will foam and squeeze out along the seam between the cove and pine board over the next 10 to 20 minutes.
-This is good because the glue is filling in the voids for a rock solid bond.
+The Gorilla Glue will foam and squeeze out along the seam between the cove and pine board over 10 to 20 minutes.
+This is good because the glue is filling in the voids for a solid bond.
 Wipe off the excess glue while it’s still uncured and soft.
 Wait about 45 minutes for the Gorilla Glue to finish the initial foaming stage before proceeding.

 Mark and Saw the Trim Moulding